Important deadlines for the main paper track:

 Authors of papers presenting systems and/or interaction techniques are encouraged to demonstrate their work at the conference – provided that a demonstration is feasible.
 The Program Committee will decide upon which paper should also include a demonstration.
 Papers need to be anonymised for blind review.
 We use a relaxed model that does not attempt to conceal all traces of identity from the body of the paper.
 However, you do need to completely remove identifying information from the title/header area of the paper, and also make sure that it does not appear in the document’s meta-data.
 Citations to your own previous work must NOT be anonymised, so that reviewers can ensure that all previous research has been taken into account.
 Submissions will be managed through Precision Conference (PCS).

-Full papers will be 8-10 pages long (not including references) and short papers 4-6 pages.
+Full papers should be 8-10 pages long and short papers 4-6 pages.
+References are not included in the paper length.
 Authors are encouraged to submit a paper of length proportional to its contribution.
 Reviewers will be instructed to weigh the contribution of a submission relative to its length, so papers with a length disproportional to their contribution will be rejected.
 In exceptional cases, the authors may be requested to shorten papers for the camera ready stage.
 Shorter, more focused papers (akin to Notes or Short Papers in previous years) are encouraged, and will be reviewed appropriately.

 All paper submissions must be made in the SIGCHI papers format.
 As an ACM conference, MobileHCI papers will appear in the ACM Digital Library and citation indices.